myndpm/open-source/docs/dyn-forms/intro/1-getting-started/README.md

 ```

 The library needs some Dynamic Controls to be provided,
-the base module doesn't provide any by default,
+the core module doesn't provide any by default,
-so we will need to include a `ui-package` of our preference,
+so we will need to include a `ui-package` of our preference
-or our own module with our custom controls like:
+(or build our own module with our custom controls).

 ```typescript
 import { ReactiveFormsModule } from '@angular/forms';